Arvindiyer/iCTC_paper/dataset/README.md

 # iCTC Project

-### Label free enrichment and characterisation of single circulating tumor cells
+### Machine learning based identification andcharacterization of circulating tumor cells

-# Description

 This repository contains dataset and scripts used for the paper.
 Data used in this repository is provide at [link!](https://drive.google.com/drive/folders/1cjaZASvCA9cGcA73EvziyzGTERgC_GmS?usp=sharing)